yhli1016/Pmod/README.md

 4. Modules that have dependencies on modules to load are reloaded.

 The automatically mode are enabled by either appending '-a' or '--auto' to the command-line parameters, or setting the PM\_AUTO\_MODE environmental variable to 1 in init/bash.sh.
 By default it is enabled.
-Set PM\_AUTO\_MODE to 0 if you don't like this feature.
+Set PM\_AUTO\_MODE to 0 or append '-f' to the command-line parameters if you don't like this feature.
 Keep in mind that the loaded modules may be not usable as it seems to be in this case.

 FAQ (in advance)
 ----------------
-Q: Why not separate configuration files into different files organized in many directories like that in lmod?
+*Q: Why not separate configuration files into different files organized in many directories like that in lmod?*

 A: Doing so will increase the complexity of designing and using this software.
    Moreover, the package management mechanism of Python does not allow